Envirometrix/PredictiveSoilMapping/index.md

 ## Contributions {-}

-This book is constantly updated and contributions are welcome (through pull requests, but also through adding new chapters) provided that some minimum requirements are met.
+This book is deigned to be constantly updated and contributions are always welcome (through pull requests, but also through adding new chapters) provided that some minimum requirements are met.
 To contribute a complete new chapter please contact the editors first.
 Some minimum requirements to contribute a chapter are:

-1. The data needs to be available for the majority tutorials presented in a chapter.
-Best is if this is via some R package or web-source.
+1. The data needs to be available for the majority of tutorials presented in a chapter.
+It is best if this is via some R package or web-source.
-2. A chapter should focus on implementing some computing in R (it should be written as an R tutorial).
+2. A chapter should ideally focus on implementing some computing in R (it should be written as an R tutorial).
 3. All examples should be computationally efficient requiring not more than 30 secs of computing time per process on a single core system.
 4. The theoretical basis for methods and interpretation of results should be based on peer-review publications.
 This book is not intended to report on primary research / experimental results, but only to supplement existing research publications.
 5. A chapter should consist of at least 1500 words and at most 3500 words.
-6. The topic of the chapter must be closely connected to theme of soil mapping, soil geographical databases, methods for processing spatial soil data and similar.
+6. The topic of the chapter must be closely connected to the theme of soil mapping, soil geographical databases, methods for processing spatial soil data and similar.

 In principle, all submitted chapters should also follow closely the [five pillars of Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), especially: Verifiability, Reproducibility, No original research, Neutral point of view, Good faith, No conflict of interest, and no personal attacks.